-Angler Creel Surveys are conducted at major ports on Lake Superior and Lake Michigan to monitor sport harvest of salmon and trout and harvest information on other sport caught fishes.
-Data are collected on angler effort, catch, and harvest when creel clerks randomly survey anglers at boat landings throughout the year.
+Angler creel surveys are conducted at major ports on Lake Superior and Lake Michigan to monitor sport harvest of salmon and trout, and harvest information on other sport caught fishes.
+Data are collected on angler effort, catch and harvest when creel clerks randomly survey anglers at boat landings throughout the year.

-When combined with information about commercial and charter harvests, the creel data helps estimate population size, evaluate and develop stocking strategies and decide how to best manage the Lake Superior and Lake Michigan fisheries.
-Activities funded under this project include moored boat surveys conducted in Green Bay to collect registration numbers, count moored fishing boats on Green Bay and collect biological information on harvested fish during fishing contests in Lake Michigan.
+When combined with information about commercial and charter harvests, the creel data helps estimate population size, evaluate and develop stocking strategies, and decide how to best manage the Lake Superior and Lake Michigan fisheries.
+Activities funded under this project include moored boat surveys conducted in Green Bay to collect registration numbers, count moored fishing boats on Green Bay and collect biological information on harvested fish during fishing contests in northern Green Bay and Lake Michigan.
+Additionally, a Lower Brule River Creel Survey was completed.
+Staff time was also spent to create a standardized, relational database and converted the creel analysis and scheduling to updated R versions for the Lake Superior Creel Survey.